kaBeech/tensort/README.md

 I'm just rhyming words =)

-The algorithms used here that I have made up or renamed are, in order of appearance, Bytesort, Robustsort, Comparisonsort, and Magicsort.
+The algorithms used here that I have made up or renamed are, in order of appearance, Bytesort, Robustsort, Permutaionsort, and Magicsort.
 Get ready!

 ### Bytesort

+NOTE!
+This description is somewhat out of date.
+Please see `bytesort.ts` for current pseudocode

 Bytesort is my attempt to write the most robust O(n log n) sorting algorithm possible while avoiding anything that Ackley might consider a "cheap hack."